San Agustin Church, Manila

 Local Transportation

-If you prefer a more unique mode of transportation, consider renting a traditional Filipino horse-drawn carriage known as a “kalesa.”
-Not only will it add a touch of nostalgia to your experience, but it will also allow you to cover more ground while enjoying the sights and sounds of the city.
+Intramuros is best explored on foot, but for a unique experience, consider renting a traditional Filipino horse-drawn carriage, known as a “kalesa.”
+This mode of transportation adds a nostalgic touch to your visit and allows you to cover more ground while enjoying the sights and sounds of the city.

-For those looking to explore further afield, Manila offers a range of transportation options.
-From modern air-conditioned buses to the iconic jeepneys, you’ll have no trouble getting around the city and discovering other hidden gems.
+For those looking to explore beyond Intramuros, Manila offers a range of transportation options, including modern air-conditioned buses and the iconic jeepneys.

 Posted by